appler1009/vscode-xml-prettify/README.md

 ## Usage

+1. Open the Command Palette (Ctrl+Shift+P on Windows/Linux, Cmd+Shift+P on macOS)
+2. Type and find "Pretty XML Preview: Open" command and select it to open the side panel
-1. Select a XML text in your active editor
+3. Select a XML text in your active editor
-2. The selected XML will automatically be prettified in the side panel
+4. The selected XML will automatically be prettified in the side panel
-3. As you change your selection, the prettified XML updates in real-time
+5. As you change your selection, the prettified XML updates in real-time

 ### Toolbar